jitpack/jitpack.io/FAQ.md

 **Will my builds be reproducible?**

 Absolutely.
-Once JitPack builds a project it keeps the build artifacts (jar, aar, ... files) and continues to serve those for all subsequent builds.
+Once JitPack builds a project it keeps the build artifacts (jar, aar, ... files) and continues to serve those for all subsequent requests.

+JitPack encourages reproducible builds in general since you need to have a working build file in order to publish artifacts.
+See also [Reproducible Build](http://martinfowler.com/bliki/ReproducibleBuild.html) article by Martin Fowler.

 **Is this like depending on source code repositories in other languages?**